bwakedavis/bwakedavis.github.io/content/blog/data-structures-in-js/index.markdown

     + Linear data structure items are arranged in a linear sequence. eg. stacks, queues, arrays
     + Non-linear data structures, the items are not in sequence. eg. tree, graph
 + Homogenous vs non-homogenous
-    + In homegenous all elements are of the same type
+    + In homogenous all elements are of the same type
     + In non-homogenous the elements are not of the same type
 + Primitive vs Abstract
     + Primitive data structures are basic data structures.